merces/bashacks/README.md

 # bashacks

- 1. What is that
- 2. Requirements
- 3. Installation
- 4. Documentation
- 5. Usage examples
- 6. Changelog
- 7. Known bugs

-## 1. What is that
+## What?

- bashacks is an open source (GPL) set of bash functions probably useful for programmers, security analysts and general users that need some low level type of operations.
+bashacks started as a collection of bash functions most likely useful for programmers, security analysts, and general users that need some low level type of operations.

- In fact, there is nothing really new in bashacks since all functions are written using exiting software in GNU/Linux distributions.
-But you still can take advantage in use short commands to run tasks that commonly would require many lines of code to be achieved.
+In fact, there is nothing really new in bashacks as all functions are written using exiting software in UNIX-like systems.
+However, it allows you to use shorter commands to run tasks that commonly would require many a few more lines of code.

- There is no error handling in bashacks.
-That's a job for bash, the programs you call and yourself. :kissing_heart:

-## 2. Requirements
+## Requirements

 * bash >= 4
 * bc